 In order to claim actual expenses, you will need to calculate the actual cost of owning and operating the vehicle (the portion used for business).
 This would include gas, oil, repairs, tires, insurance, registration fees, licenses, lease payments, and any other valid expenses.

-Get a Free Evaluation of Your Tax Deduction Questions
+Get Legal Help with Your Business Tax Deduction Questions

 When you're running a small business, you want to minimize your expenses as best you can while boosting growth.
 Tax deductions are a great way to do this, including deductions for leased business vehicles.
-If you have additional questions or need tax law expertise, have a local attorney evaluate your situation at no charge.
+If you have additional questions or need tax law expertise, a tax attorney specializing in small businesses can help you save money and grow your business.